Helping autistic people to help each other

 - We published a report on access to mental health services by autistic people in Scotland following a survey carried out in Spring 2018.
 View the report or a summary here.

-- We produced a guide to the mental health needs of autistic people,
+- We produced a guide to the mental health needs of autistic people, and a guide to getting the most out of counselling.

 - We have several successful workshops at the University of Edinburgh, the Edinburgh Anarchist Feminism Bookfair and elsewhere.